zamfi/cca-computational-practices-2-spring-2020/project2.md

 This will install git, node, and npm on your remote server, allowing you to clone your code, and run the node server.
 Do so by following these steps:

-1. Type `git clone ` and then paste in the link you copied earlier to your repository.
-Then hit return.
+1. Type `git clone ` followed by a space.
+Then find the `https` link you copied earlier to your repository.
+Paste it in and then hit return.
 This will copy your code into the folder you're in.
 Then `cd` into the folder created by `git clone`.
 Use `ls` to show you the contents of the folder you're in!

 2. Run `npm install` -- this will install all the libraries that your project depends on, including react and some other stuff.